High-rank subtensors of high-rank tensors: Open problems

-We note that the bound $F_{d,R,s}(l) \le F_{d,R}(sl) + F_{d,R,s-1}(l)$ resulting from the proof of Proposition \ref{Multidimensional Rrk minors} would give only a quadratic bound in $s$ even if we assume that $F_{d,R}(l)$ can indeed be taken to be linear in $l$.
+We note that the bound $F_{d,R,s}(l) \le F_{d,R}(sl) + F_{d,R,s-1}(l)$ resulting from the proof of Proposition \ref{Multidimensional Rrk subtensors} would give only a quadratic bound in $s$ even if we assume that $F_{d,R}(l)$ can indeed be taken to be linear in $l$.

-In the tensor rank case we were able to show that the optimistic bounds in the generalisation of the standard statement on minors of matrices holds indeed do hold.
-We can ask whether there is a simple characterisation of all non-empty families $R$ of partitions on $\lbrack d \rbrack$ for which this is the case.
+In the tensor rank case we were able to show that the optimistic bounds in the generalisation of the standard statement on full-rank submatrices of matrices holds indeed do hold.
+We can ask whether there is a simple characterisation of all non-empty families $R$ of partitions of $\lbrack d \rbrack$ for which this is the case.